 Alexei Kervezee made more than 1000 runs in the County Championship last season and he has some big aims for his career

 It will make a massive difference if we can win a few games.
 Then we'll be able to turn round to the ICC and say 'Hey, why aren't you including us in the next World Cup?'
 We want to qualify for the next round.
 So, realistically, we have to win our game against Ireland, repeat our victory over Bangladesh [July 2010] and hopefully pull off a stunt against one of the other sides.

 I qualify for England in November, I think.
 Going on a tour next winter - be it the full side or the Lions - is an achievable ambition.
 I've wanted to play for England since the very beginning, so if I can build on last season, hopefully I can catch the eye of the selectors.
 I've not had any contact with them as yet.
-Yes, next season probably will be a bit tougher.
-Worcestershire are in the first division and bowlers will have had a look at me.

 People tell me there's a massive difference between the divisions, but I don't know.
 While there are some very good bowlers in the second division, there tends to be a weak link in attacks.
 There aren't many weak links in the higher division, so you have to work that much harder for your runs.
 But I'm not worried at all.
 I'm really looking forward to the challenge.
 If my success last year means people expect more of me then great.
 I welcome the weight of expectation.